 However, not all power backup solutions operate the same.
 Two of the most prominent systems increasingly gaining popularity are portable power stations and solar-powered generators.
 But what’s the difference?

-This guide will take you through the differences, pros, cons, and scenarios in which you’d want a portable power station vs. a solar generator.
+This guide will take you through the differences, pros, cons, and scenarios in which you’d want a portable power station vs a solar generator.
 By the end, you’ll be a backup power expert, empowered to make an informed purchase.

 What Is a Portable Power Station?

-A portable power station (PPS) is an energy-storing unit — the best friend to any intrepid explorer who likes to stay connected while traveling.
+A portable power station (PPS) is an energy-storing unit — the best friend to any intrepid explorer who likes to stay connected while travelling.
 In simple terms, it’s like an oversized rechargeable battery that stores power for later use.
 PPS units vary in capacity, usually measured in watt-hours.
 The higher the watt-hours of your PPS, the more it can power.

 Portability varies from brand to brand, so if that’s a top priority for you, always read the specifications.
 Sometimes the same brand may even offer power stations of varying weights.
 For example, the DELTA Mini from EcoFlow weighs just under 24lbs (11kg), but the DELTA Max weighs in at 48lbs (22kg).